 Evan Berry is a graduate of Northeastern University with a Bachelor of Arts degree in Political Science and a minor in International Affairs, and a current graduate student receiving his Master’s in Public Administration also from Northeastern University.
 While studying at Northeastern, Evan worked in multiple government agency positions from assisting the Secretary of the Commonwealth to working as a legislative aide for US Senator John Kerry.
 After graduating Magna Cum Laude in 2011, he two years working for the Atlantic Region of AmeriCorps National Civilian Community Corps in which he worked with a multitude of non-profit and government agencies, from Habitat for Humanity to the American Red Cross, which included day to day manual labor as well as disaster relief from Hurricane Sandy.
 As Program Manager for United Way Youth Venture, Evan creates and implements the outreach efforts of the program to increase public awareness of the program and its ventures and promote community involvement with the program’s goals.
 He also assists the rest of the United Way Youth Venture team in mentoring and guiding the students in the program with their venture projects and implements many of UWYV’s online outreach.

-Donna Toothaker is the Outreach & Communication Liaison for United Way Youth Venture and also a long-time local resident of North Central Massachusetts.
+Donna Toothaker is a Program Manager for United Way Youth Venture and also a long-time local resident of North Central Massachusetts.
 Donna’s background includes working in such industries as retail, banking, and the financial services industries.
 Donna is a mother of two teenagers and her most recent work includes having developed and run her own successful businesses for the past 14 years including 1st VA (a virtual assisting company) and Step It Up VA (a business coaching and mentoring company).
 She has also created several popular programs including the 6 Steps to 6 Figure VA Success System; the Mindset, Mapping and Meaning Retreat; and the Growth and Success Live Workshop.
 Donna also currently teaches Driver’s Education classes and is a Certified Professional Driving Instructor, providing driving lessons to participating youth in central Massachusetts.
-Donna enjoys sharing her wisdom and experience with the youth in this program as they create their own service-oriented businesses.
+Donna enjoys managing the bustling United Way Youth Venture office.

 “The biggest super power you can have is the ability to change your own life.
 It’s in your hands and if you believe that you can get the power you want you can do whatever you wish to do.” -Hrithink Roshan.
 Tamarah Estes is an Outreach Specialist with United Way Youth Venture.
 Tamarah grew up in a rural community in North Central Massachusetts.
 Tamarah has worked in the human service field for 13 years in many different capacities, including as a 6th grade teacher’s aide, a Career Resource Specialist, a Program Coordinator at the Boys & Girls Club of Fitchburg & Leominster and a Clinical Residential Counselor at Robert F. Kennedy Children’s Action Corp.
 One of her most greatest accomplishments is being a mother to her precocious 9-year-old daughter.
 One thing she is truly passionate about is helping young people to develop their strengths and passions.
 Everyone has a super power and Tamarah is looking forward to helping our young people develop their super powers, and use them for good.